Automating-GIS-processes/site/docs/lessons/lesson-2/overview.md

 analyse tabular data and shapely for handling geometries.

-We will learn how to read and write spatial data from and to files, how to manipulate geometries, and how to transformt data between different coordinate reference systems (CRS).
+We will learn how to read and write spatial data from and to files, how to manipulate geometries, and how to transform data between different coordinate reference systems (CRS).